Currently Working On

 Habits I’m developing

 Tapering off coffee.
 My fear is that this is too controversial to talk about at length, so let me just say, it isn’t for me anymore.
-Green tea is my friend now.
+Jasmine/white/green tea are my friends now.

 Shout out to Derek Sivers for starting the /now movement.